Funding Opportunity Announcement (FOA) Guidance

 Use of HCUP, MEPS, and Other Surveys

 HCUP is a family of health care databases and related software tools and products developed through a Federal-State-Industry partnership.
 HCUP databases bring together the data collection efforts of State data organizations, hospital associations, private data organizations, and the Federal government to create a national information resource of patient-level health care data.
 HCUP databases provide data beginning in 1988 and contain encounter-level information for all payers compiled in a uniform format with privacy protections in place.
-HCUP includes three nationwide databases, the Nationwide Inpatient Sample (NIS) and the Kids' Inpatient Database (KID), and the Nationwide Emergency Department Sample (NEDS), and three types of State databases, the State Inpatient Databases (SID), the State Ambulatory Surgery Databases (SASD), and the State Emergency Department Databases (SEDD).
-More information on HCUP can be found at http://www.hcup-us.ahrq.gov/home.jsp.
+HCUP includes four nationwide databases, the Nationwide Inpatient Sample (NIS), the Kids' Inpatient Database (KID), the Nationwide Emergency Department Sample (NEDS), and the Nationwide Readmissions Database (NRD), as well as three types of State databases, the State Inpatient Databases (SID), the State Ambulatory Surgery Databases (SASD), and the State Emergency Department Databases (SEDD).
+Select for more information on HCUP.

 Applicants' use of HCUP and/or MEPS data does not preclude the use of secondary data sources or primary data collection.